libretro/docs/docs/library/gearboy.md

 The Gearboy core has the following options that can be tweaked from the core options menu.
 The default setting is bolded.

-Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.
+Settings with (restart) means that core has to be closed for the new setting to be applied on next launch.

 - **Game Boy Model (restart)** [gearboy_model] (**Auto**|Game Boy DMG|Game Boy Advance)

 	Select which hardware/model is emulated.

-    - *Auto* selects the best hardware based in the rom.
+    - *Auto* selects the best hardware based on the rom.
     - *Game Boy DMG* forces original Game Boy hardware.
     - *Game Boy Advance* enables Game Boy Advance hardware.